trungd/acoustic-signal-processing/README.md

 ## Waveform (frame)

-Waveform of current frame
+Waveform of current frame.

 ## Spectrum

 ## Spectrogram

-Spectrogram with voiced / unvoiced period recognition by zero-crossing rate.
+Spectrogram with display of voiced / unvoiced period differentiated using zero-crossing rate and fundamental frequency.

 ## Autocorrelation